 The history of the Pivot Points indicator began in the early 30s of the twentieth century when a mathematician and a that-time famous trader Henry Chase decided to create an indicator meant for the security market.
 The synonym for a pivot would be a reversal, so a pivot point is a level on which the price reverses.
 So, the basis of the Pivot Point indicator is the idea that the market takes everything into account and repeats itself with time.
 The indicator was created in such a way that the opening and closing prices may serve as the support and resistance levels in the future.

 The author of the Parabolic Sar is J. Welles Wilder.
 He first used it in 1976.
 In his book "New Concepts In Technical Trading Systems" Wilder presented several indicators: the Parabolic Sar, RSI, ADX.

-The Stochastic Oscillator chart is drawn in a separate window under the price chart and consists of two lines: %K, the quick one, and %D, the slow one.
-The values vary from 0% to 100%; at the levels of 20% and 80% signal lines, defining the oversold (0-20%) and overbought (80-100%) areas, are drawn.
+Stochastic Oscillator chart is drawn in a separate window under the price chart and consists of two lines: %K, quick one, and %D, slow one.
+Its values vary from 0% to 100%; at the levels of 20% and 80% signal lines, defining the oversold (0-20%) and overbought (80-100%) areas, are drawn.

 In the description of the indicator in the book "Bollinger on Bollinger Bands", it is said that the price remains at the borders of the lines 95% of the time and escapes those borders in 5 remaining percent.
 If volatility on the market is low, the upper and the lower lines are close to one the other, while the price is trading between them; the higher the volatility, the wider the channel formed by the three lines (pic 1).
 According to the classification, the Bollinger Bands are a trend indicator as it shows both flats and directed price movements.
 The timeframe may be anything from M1 to a year.